✽ About

 Exploring New Media

-Motivated to expand my digital creativity, I moved to the United Kingdom in 2022 to pursue a postgraduate degree in New Media at the University of Leeds.
+In 2022, I moved to the UK to begin a postgraduate degree in New Media at the University of Leeds.
+I was looking for ways to translate the impressions I absorb from the world into visual language.

-There, I explored a wide range of digital media practices — from content creation to interactive design and storytelling — broadening my approach to visual communication in the evolving new media landscape.
+There, I studied a wide range of digital practices—from content creation to interactive design and narrative work—which reshaped how I approach visual communication.

 Chapter 4